menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Filter search to search for 26 year old males in Wellington
 3. Select 'View on map' button
 4. Select 'OK' on the popup that opens up
-5. Expected: The map should re-populte with the patients in the table.
-These include patients with the following Nhi's: BRK3714, CGC2343, JLP9988, PXB9300, GLB4745, JBS0871, JAC2680, ETD6078, ADB1975
+5. Expected: The map should re-populate with the patients in the table.

 ### Test 8 - 'View on map' button clinician transplant waiting list